darranholmes74/reading-notes/class2.md

 #### The Difference Between Text Editors and IDEs

-In a text editor you simply edit and manage text.
+In a text editor, you simply edit and manage text.
 IDE can do what a text editor can do but even more.

-## Linux Tutorial

 #### The Command Line

-When using a terminal there will aways be a promt to start with.
+When using a terminal there will always be a prompt to start with.
 Example: user@bash

-A command (ls) must be entered followed with a command line argument (-l/home/ryan)
+A command (ls) must be entered followed by a command line argument (-l/home/ryan)

-(-l) is the option
-Options are used to modify the behaviour of command which usually starts with a (-).
+(-l) is the options Options are used to modify the behavior of a command which usually starts with a (-).

 The outputs are what is produced from running the command.